-I’ll just come right out and say it: in 2016, you simply need a website to be competitive in business.
+I’ll just come right out and say it: in today’s world, you simply need a website to be competitive in business.

 Sure, some businesses may be doing just fine without a web presence.
 But the truth is, even businesses that are doing “fine” without a website are still missing out on tons of new clients and possibly thousands of dollars of transactions, just because they don’t have a web presence.